Why You Should Be Using Messenger to Skyrocket Your Business Growth

 Facebook Messenger can also be a dedicated customer service way for your business.
 In fact, it’s easier for customers to find you on Facebook than to find out your customer service email address on your website.

 If you’re going to use Facebook Messenger as a customer service medium, it’s important to monitor your messages at all times.
-Customer satisfaction makes differences in any online business.
+Customer satisfaction makes a difference in any online business.

 5. Use Chatbots